COURSE OPEN NOW

 Course Syllabus:Lesson 1 - Who are the Jewish people?Lesson 2 - Replacing Replacement TheologyLesson 3 - The New Testament and anti-JewishnessLesson 4 - The origins of Rabbinic JudaismLesson 5 - The early Church and the JewsLesson 6 - The Middle Ages, part 1Lesson 7 - Middle Ages Part 2Lesson 8 - The Spanish Inquisition and beyondLesson 9 - The Protestant ReformationLesson 10 - Enlightenment and Jewish believers in JesusLesson 11 - The HolocaustLesson 12 - After AuschwitzLesson 13 - Theological IssuesLesson 14 – Modern Israel

-Professor David Mishkin serves on the faculty of Israel College of the Bible in Netanya, Israel.
-He is the author of two books, The Wisdom of Alfred Edersheim and Rabbi and Redeemer: Discovering Yeshua in the Gospel of John.
+Dr. David Mishkin has a PhD in Biblical and Religious Studies, with a focus on Jewish Christian Relations.
+David serves on the faculty of Israel College of the Bible in Netanya, Israel, and has published several scholarly articles and books, including The Wisdom of Alfred Edersheim and Rabbi and Redeemer: Discovering Yeshua in the Gospel of John.

 No prerequisites required – all are welcome!